dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 Now to get onto troubleshooting:
 * Make sure `Misc -> Security -> ScanPolicy` is set to `0` to show all drives
-* Enable `Misc -> Boot -> Hideself` is enabled when Windows bootloader is loacated on the same drive
+* Enable `Misc -> Boot -> Hideself` is enabled when Windows bootloader is located on the same drive
 * Enable `Platforminfo -> Generic -> AdviseWindows -> True` if the EFI partition isn't the first on the partition table